 General Members’ Meeting

-Every two years all members of the Society are invited to the General members’ Meeting, which takes place during the biennial ESEB congress.
+All members of the Society are invited to the General members’ Meeting, which takes place during the ESEB congress or virtually in non-congress years.
 The meeting minutes are publicly available: